 A feasibility study is a critically important step in preparing for a campaign.
 Its purpose is to determine the readiness of the organization’s external audience to support particular strategic directions or initiatives that have emerged from the institutional planning process.
 The study itself is time-limited, usually taking about 6 months, and includes a consultant conducting a series of confidential interviews with a select group of the client’s closest friends and supporters.
 It is designed to determine whether the project being tested is compelling and exciting enough to donors that they would be willing to support it in sufficient numbers and with large enough gifts to enable a campaign to be successful.

 At West Wind Consulting, we believe that feasibility studies can and should accomplish much more than testing the project and proposed campaign goal.
 That’s why we focus on the quality of the interview process to provide an opportunity for each interviewee to feel closer and more connected with your organization from the invitation to interview through the final follow up.

 Why should we retain fundraising counsel?

-Counsel can serve as an additional voice of credibility with volunteer leadership in the decision-making process, help you set realistic goals and timeframes, and provide a breadth of experience with current practice and successful strategies that serves as a helpful complement to the staff’s knowledge of the culture and environment of their own organization.
+Counsel can serve as an additional voice of credibility with volunteer leadership in the decision-making process, help you set realistic goals and timeframes, and provide a breadth of experience with current practice and successful strategies that serve as a helpful complement to the staff’s knowledge of the culture and environment of their own organization.

-How will I interact with fund-raising counsel?
+How will I interact with fundraising counsel?